Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of multipartite protocols

 \subsubsection{DV-CKA}

-\textbf{GHZ state implementation}\\
+\paragraph{GHZ state implementation}

 The most straightforward method to create a secret key between $n$ users of a quantum network is to distribute the qubits of a GHZ state to each party of a network.
-By measuring their qubits in the appropriate bases, the parties automatically extract a common bit, whose privacy follows from the monogamy of entanglement.
+By measuring their qubits in the appropriate bases, the parties automatically extract a common private bit.
 A full security proof and description of a GHZ-based CKA protocol can be found in~\cite{Epping_2017}, while an experimental realization can be found in~\cite{ExpCKAGHZ}.
-The rate of this protocol, which we denote GHZ-CKA in the following section, is given by the rate of creating, sharing, and measuring GHZ states that were distributed to the $n$ parties.
+The rate of this protocol, which we denote GHZ-CKA, is given by the rate of creating, sharing, and measuring GHZ states that were distributed to the $n$ parties.
 Assuming that all $n$ parties are at an equal distance $d$ from the source of GHZ states, Equation \ref{eq:generalRate} becomes:

 where $d$ is the distance between the source of GHZ states and the parties.
 As per previous sections, this rate allows the estimation of the time necessary to create a certain objective number of secret key bits between the $n$ parties.
 Equation \ref{eq:energyGHZ} can then be used to get the energy cost.\\